Areas of Practice:

 Probate

-In Illinois, probate is required when a person passes away with more than $100,000 in total assets or owns real estate—and does not have an alternative estate plan in place to avoid the process.
+In Illinois, probate is required when a person passes away with more than $150,000 in total assets or owns real estate, and does not have an alternative estate plan in place to avoid the process.
 While probate can often be avoided through proper planning, it becomes necessary in many situations.
-The process is generally considered time-consuming, costly, and public, which is why many people seek to avoid it when possible.

 • Probate is the legal process through which a deceased person’s estate is administered under court supervision.
 This process involves verifying the validity of the will (if one exists), identifying and valuing the individual’s assets, paying outstanding debts and taxes, and distributing the remaining property to the rightful heirs or beneficiaries.